ProjectMi5/ModuleInterfaceJS/README.md

 # ModuleInterfaceJS
 Generic Module Interface on OPC UA with JavaScript.

+## Requirements

+it seems to only work with node 0.12.1

 ## Installation

 1. Clone the git repository: `git clone https://github.com/ProjectMi5/ModuleInterfaceJS.git`